salehhashemi1992/laravel-shop/README.md

 - Working with migrations and adding some new migration files
 - Adding a helper php file to the composer.json
 - Implementing a complete ACL system to manage user roles and permissions
+- Implementing a sample of polymorphic relationships for comments

 - etc

 This Project is based on laravel version 8.